shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 ## Optimizing Dart’s constant pool

-In programming languages it’s typically to have "constants" which are variables that don’t change at runtime.
+In programming languages it is typical to have "constants" which are variables that don’t change at runtime.
 These are often pre-computed during compile time, saved in a common space and shared throughout the program.
 E.g. if you have the string "hello" in your program many times, most compilers will only allocate a single string "hello" and share it throughout your program.

-The way this works in Dart, is via something Dart calls the "Object Pool" (aka a constant pool).
+Dart implements this using something called the "Object Pool" (aka a constant pool).
 In Dart’s JIT mode, each function ends up with its own Object Pool to hold constant references used within that function (e.g. strings, integers).
-In Dart’s AOT mode it combines all of these "Object Pools" into one global object pool and updates all parts of your program accordingly to reference slots in this global object pool.
+Dart’s AOT combines all of these "Object Pools" into one global object pool and updates all parts of your program accordingly to reference slots in this global object pool.
 So why does this matter?
 This matters because when we’re trying to update your program if the new version of your code uses new constants (a very common occurrence), those new constants also need a slot in this pool.
 Worse is that if we add this slot in the middle of the pool, all of the references into the latter half of the pool would break.
 If we’re trying to end up running code on the CPU, we have to be very careful never to change things that the pre-compiled code makes reference to.

 For example: